IbrahimJahwari/RDD_Sweden_Nuclear/README.md

 This project uses R (version 4.0 or later) and the following R packages: `rdrobust`, `rddensity`, `fixest`, `dplyr`, `ggplot2`, `lubridate`, `readr`,`tidyr`

+## Potential Improvements

+Looking back, a central issue was the assumption that the policy would have an immediate effect on nuclear electricity output.
+In reality, its impact is more plausibly felt through investment decisions, affecting capacity over the long run rather than short-run production.
+This weakens the case for using a regression discontinuity design, especially with time as the running variable.
+A difference-in-differences (DiD) approach, perhaps using a country like Finland as a control, would likely have been more appropriate.
+It would better match the policy’s timeline and help account for confounding seasonal and weather-related variation in electricity generation.

 ## License

 This project is released under the MIT License.
 See the `LICENSE` file for details.